 Critical Thinking, Clinical Reasoning and Clinical Judgment Elsevier eBook on VitalSource (Retail Access Card), 7th Edition

-- Uses a clear, straightforward approach and motivational writing style including vivid examples, memorable anecdotes, and real-life case scenarios to make content come alive.
+- Clear, straightforward approach and motivational writing style provides vivid examples, memorable anecdotes, and real-life case scenarios to make content come alive.

-- Focus on application (or "how to") and inclusion of supporting rationales (theory) make difficult concepts easy to learn.
+- Focus on application ("how to") with supporting rationales (theory) makes difficult concepts easy to learn.

-- Critical Thinking Indicators feature evidence-based descriptions from the author of behaviors that promote critical thinking in nursing practice.
+- Critical Thinking Indicators feature evidence-based descriptions of behaviors that foster critical thinking in nursing practice.

-- Cultural, spiritual, and lifespan content features the nurse’s role in hospitals, communities, and long-term care settings, presenting a broad approach to critical thinking.
+- Cultural, spiritual, and lifespan content explores the nurse’s role in hospitals, long-term care settings, and entire communities, presenting a broad approach to critical thinking.

-- Inclusion of ethics- and standards-based professional practice reflects the increased demand for accountability in today’s professional climate, which demands increasing accountability.
+- Inclusion of ethics- and standards-based professional practice reflects the increased demand for accountability in today’s professional climate.

-- Incorporates timely coverage of the latest in nursing education and critical thought including concept-based learning, QSEN and IOM standards, problem-focused versus outcome-focused thinking, prioritization and delegation, developing a culture of safety, healthy work environments, expanding roles related to diagnosis and management, improving grades and passing tests the first time, NCLEX preparation, ensuring that documentation reflects critical thinking, communication and interpersonal skills, strategies for common workplace challenges, and more.
+- Timely coverage of the latest in nursing education and critical thinking includes concept-based learning; QSEN and IOM standards; problem-focused versus outcome-focused thinking; prioritization and delegation; developing a culture of safe, healthy work environments; expanding roles related to diagnosis and management; improving grades and passing tests the first time; NCLEX exam preparation; ensuring that documentation reflects critical thinking; communication and interpersonal skills; strategies for common workplace challenges; and more.

 - NEW!
-Expanded content on growing nursing trends includes competency assessment, electronic charting (informatics) and "thinking beyond the EHR," clinical evaluation, preceptor and learner strategies, problem- or project-based learning (with supporting activities), the flipped classroom (with supporting activities), and mapping and visual thinking (with supporting exercises).
+Expanded content on growing nursing trends addresses competency assessment, electronic charting (informatics) and "thinking beyond the EHR," clinical evaluation, and preceptor and learner strategies.

 - NEW!
-Strong emphasis on interprofessional collaboration includes new content on readiness for interprofessional collaborative practice, to address the growing importance of interprofessional education and practice.
+Strong emphasis on interprofessional collaboration includes new content on its growing importance in health care.

-Appendix A. Concept Mapping Appendix B. Nursing Process Summary Appendix C. Examples of CTIs within 4-Circle Model (New) Appendix D. Patient’s Rights and Nurses’ Rights Appendix E. DEAD ON game Appendix F. Key Brain Parts Involved in Thinking Appendix G. Example SBAR Tool Appendix H. Results of Two Studies Describing Critical Thinking Skills Appendix I. Example Responses for Critical Thinking and Clinical Reasoning Exercises
+Appendix A. Concept Mapping Appendix B. Nursing Process Summary Appendix C. Examples of CTIs within 4-Circle Model (New) Appendix D. Patient’s Rights and Nurses’ Rights Appendix E. DEAD ON Game Appendix F. Key Brain Parts Involved in Thinking Appendix G. Example SBAR Tool Appendix H. Results of Two Studies Describing Critical Thinking Skills Appendix I. Example Responses for Critical Thinking and Clinical Reasoning Exercises

 Rosalinda Alfaro-LeFevre, RN, MSN, ANEF, President, Teaching Smart/Learning Easy, Stuart, FL